mdjolieca/fullstack-nanodegree-vm/README.md

   ### Adding reports:
-  Please see comments in the newreports.py file for instructions on adding new reports.
+  See comments in the [newreports.py file](https://github.com/mdjolieca/fullstack-nanodegree-vm/blob/master/vagrant/news/newsreports.py)   for instructions on adding new reports and explaination of code.